10 Key Factors That Determine the Price of Silver

 This chart shows the rough inverse relationship between the price of silver and the 10-year treasury yield, a benchmark interest rate:

-Monetary policy: Central bank policies, including quantitative easing and money supply expansion, can impact silver prices.
+Central bank policies have a direct impact on silver prices.
 Policies that lead to currency devaluation tend to boost silver demand.

-Regulatory changes: Changes in mining regulations, environmental policies, and trade policies can affect silver production and trade, influencing prices.
+Changes in mining regulations, environmental policies, and trade policies can affect silver production and trade.

 Hedge funds and other speculative traders also trade futures.
 They go “short” or “long” in the futures market (aka bet that the price of silver will fall or rise) to make money.